Sewdohe/NeoCode/readme.md

 ### VS Code Support
 This configuration now supports being ran inside VS Code itself via the "Neovim VS Code Plugin".

 When using the configuation inside VS Code it just uses keybinds, legendary, and settings.lua.
 Still makes for a pretty seamless experience when compared with VS Code native features IMO.
 More VS Code keybinds to come soon!

 Due to limitations of running Neovim inside VS Code, we can't have fuzzy finders and whatnot render, so you'll need to use the VS Code counterparts (such a ctrl+p and strl+shift+p)

-### Coming Soon: GUI Installer
-I'm working on ditching the CLI installer I've built currently in favor of a Tauri-powered web GUI to install Neocode & it's deps as easy as possible.
-More info and preview to come shortly!

 ## TODO:
 - [ ] Set Neovide multigrid env var in installer script
 - [ ] Have the installer install NERD front automatically (cross platform)
-- [ ] (maybe) ship Neovide binary inside the installer to futher simplify the setup
-- [X] Set list of default installed language servers and treesitter parsers
 - [ ] Improve documentation
+- [x] Set list of default installed language servers and treesitter parsers ✅ 2024-07-19
 - [X] Integrate more VS-code keybinds to make transition easier for newbies